wib-wolfix/exp-cmd/README.md

 - Start exp-cmd.py with python or exp-cmd.exe <br>
 (ONLY FOR WINDOWS) <br>

-Please use this program only for educational purposes.
+<p>Please use this program only for educational purposes.</p>
-It is not meant to be used in any malicious way, and I decline any responsibility for what you do with it.
+<p>It is not meant to be used in any malicious way, and I decline any responsibility for what you do with it.</p>